department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional.md

     description: ""
 ---

-You may find that mainstream college programs aren't a good fit for you.
-If you qualify for the GI Bill, you can use your benefit in many non-traditional ways.
+If college programs aren’t for you, you may be able to use your GI Bill benefit to help pay for other types of education.
+Learn more about non-traditional educational options below.